 by Robert D. Kenney

 In our report for the Rhode Island Ocean Special Area Management Plan, we showed that 36 species of marine mammals had been recorded in our estuarine and marine waters, and a few others were possibilities.
 Despite what might seem to some to be a surprisingly high diversity of species, only one of those species can truly be called a resident of Rhode Island—the harbor seal (known as the common seal in Europe).
 Harbor seals are the only marine mammal in the state where you can go to a particular location at a particular time and be reasonably confident of seeing wild marine mammals in their natural habitat.
-In fact, one of the “memorable events” we have planned to celebrate the R.I.
-Natural History Survey’s 20th anniversary is coming up on April 26th—a program on seals that includes a walk out to the largest known harbor seal haul-out in the state (visit the 20 Memorable Years webpage or the Facebook page for more details).
+In fact, one of the “memorable events” we held to celebrate the R.I.
+Natural History Survey’s 20th anniversary was a program on seals that included a walk out to the largest known harbor seal haul-out in the state.

 Seals are pinnipeds (“wing-foots”).
 Pinnipeds are marine mammals that are characterized by retention of all four limbs as flattened, simplified flippers.
 They are grouped into three families: the seals, the sea lions and fur seals, and the walrus.
 Pinnipeds are not as completely adapted to life in the ocean as are whales or dolphins, since all species must leave the water to give birth, either on land or on sea ice.
 Although Pinnipedia was once classified as a separate Order of mammals, recent evidence shows that they belong within the Order Carnivora (lions and tigers and bears, oh my!)—more closely related to the dog-like branch than the cat-like branch of the carnivore family tree.